AlessioRepetto/agriclimate-intelligence/src/README.md

     sys.path.append(str(SRC_DIR))
 ```

-The shared utilities can then be imported with:
+Utilities can then be imported with:

 ```python
 from eda_utils import *
 from modelling_utils import *
 ```

-The project currently favors transparent notebook execution over packaging the repository as an installable library.

 ## Development conventions

-When extending `src/`:
+When extending the source layer:

-- move logic here when it is reusable or distracts from notebook readability;
+- move genuinely reusable logic out of notebooks;
-- keep experiment-specific control flow in the notebook;
+- keep experiment order and interpretative narrative in the notebooks;
+- preserve chronological validation and leakage controls;
+- never use final-test results to modify a frozen model specification;
-- avoid duplicating plotting colors or style definitions outside `eda_utils.py`;
+- maintain plotting style centrally in `eda_utils.py`;
-- keep temporal-validation logic explicit and leakage-safe;
-- keep final-test logic separate from model-selection logic;
-- prefer small functions with clear inputs and outputs;
+- prefer small functions with explicit inputs and outputs;
-- document methodological changes that can alter downstream results;
-- preserve reproducibility through deterministic seeds where applicable;
+- use deterministic seeds where applicable;
-- avoid embedding credentials, API tokens, local absolute paths, or private configuration.
+- avoid credentials, tokens and user-specific absolute paths;
+- document methodological changes that alter downstream results.